Château de la Motte: Fortified farm

-A noble household consisted of an extended family including many illegitimate half brothers and sisters, along with descendants from previous mixed offspring.
-A mother's status determined the roles in the family, with many positions as administrators and servants.
-Strategic marriages with other families were sought to defend the family's power and prestige, but a lord's daughter by other than his wife could marry a high servant.
-Sons were expected to leave the family for service in other lords’ homes.

-A modest chateau had between 10 and 20 servants: farm and household staff such as shepherds, ditchers, cow herders, milkmaids, and cooks.
-Most pay was in-kind, such as food and clothes.

 Regardless of the construction, probably no comfortable home existed at Château de la Motte until the 17th century.
 King Henry IV visited the region in 1579, and stayed in an inn five kilometers away in Écouché, because there was no place suitable for him nearby.

 With the inspiration of Versailles, châteaux de chasse (hunting chateaus/lodges) became popular as country retreats, with the hunt as the theme.
 These chateaus featured grand architecture, beautiful gardens, select majestic and exotic trees, greenhouses (orangeries) for luxuriant smells and spices, and grand entrances.
 A Google Earth view of the chateau reveals an ancient hedge-line, or tree alley, leading from the current Chateau's gates to the Forest of la Motte (bois de la motte).

 The existing majestic lime trees (tilleul) near the house and ponds may have been originals or descendants of those planted by previous lords as limes gave prestige and the grandeur of shade.
 Traditionally they were often planted in the courtyards center as symbols of high justice.